-- p.
-47 Bars 449-450 and 453-454 R.H.
-Chopin's fingering is comfort able only for larger hands.
+- P. 31 Bars 449-450 and 453-454 R.H.
+Chopin's fingering is comfortable only for larger hands.
 The solution proposed by the editors can be additionally facilitated by the left hand striking the lower notes of the octaves on the second and third beat in bar 449 and at the beginning of bar 450.
 Analogously in bars 453-454. - p.
-51 Bars 478-480 Signs () at the beginning of bar 479 and 480 define the earliest and last moment when, in the editors' opinion, the pedal depressed at the beginning of bar 478 can be changed for the first time. - p.
-59 Bar 583 R.H.
-In the version given in the footnote (possibly mistaken - cf. main text and Source Commentary) the rhythm could be p.
-60 Bar 603 R.H.
+33 Bars 478-480 Signs (\) at the beginning of bar 479 and 480 define the earliest and last moment when, in the editors' opinion, the pedal depressed at the beginning of bar 478 can be changed for the first time. - P. 38 Bar 583 R.H.
+In the version given in the footnote (possibly mistaken cf. main text and Source Commentary) the rhythm could p.
+39 Bar 603 R.H.
 The way of aligning the triplet notes below the quintuplet, found in the sources and recreated in our edition, may correspond to the execution intended by Chopin, in which the second and third quaver of the lower note are sounded simultaneously with the third and fifth semiquaver of the quintuplet.
-In the opinion of the editors, it is also possible to arpeggiate some of the two-note chords, which is technically easier for smaller p.
-61 Bar 605 R.H.
-The first note of the arpeggio should be struck simultaneously with c# in the L.H.
+In the opinion of the editors, it is also possible to arpeggiate some of the two-note chords, which is technically easier for smaller